Sainsburys/chef-websphere/README.md

 ##### Parameters

-- `label`, String, name_property: true just a label to make the execute resource name unique
+- `label`, String, name_property: true, just a label to make the execute resource name unique
 - `script`, [String, nil], default: nil.
 The command for wsadmin to run.
 If a file is given this will be ignored, and only the file will be executed.
 - `file`, [String, nil], default: nil The script file for wsadmin to run.
 - `return_codes`, Array, default: [0].
 Return codes to allow.